EESTECXanthi/Dynamic_Website/README.md

-# [2021-2023] EESTEC LC Xanthi website 💻
+# [Under-Development] EESTEC LC Xanthi website 💻
 ## Description 📚
-This is the official repository for the current [LC Xanthi website](https://www.eestecxanthis.gr)
+This is the repository for the new LC Xanthi website.
 ## Installation 💡
 Download/clone the source code
 ```